ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ### Connection reset by peer

-- Most likely Endpoint ID was not added to service allow list, please visit [step](#add-endpoint-id-to-services-allow-list)
+- Most likely, the Endpoint ID was not added to the service allow-list.
+Revisit the [_Add endpoint ID to services allow-list_ step](#add-endpoint-id-to-services-allow-list).

 ### Test connectivity

-If you have problems with connecting via PSC link, please check connectivity using `openssl`.
-Make sure Private Service Connect endpoint status is Accepted before doing it:
+If you have problems with connecting using PSC link, check your connectivity using `openssl`.
+Make sure the Private Service Connect endpoint status is `Accepted`:

-OpenSSL should be able to connect, (see CONNECTED in the output), `errno=104` is expected
+OpenSSL should be able to connect (see CONNECTED in the output). `errno=104` is expected.

 ```bash
 openssl s_client -connect abcd.us-central1.p.gcp.clickhouse.cloud:9440
 ```

 ```response
 # highlight-next-line
 CONNECTED(00000003)